CodeLouisville/CSharpClassProject/Week-6.md

 In week 6, we should be working in the Week6 branch.
 We start with the basic ASP.NET MVC Web Application created in weeks 1-5.
 Following these instructions, we will add new entities to our data models and our database.
 We will then create a one-to-many relationship between two entities.

-V. Add new entities to our data models, along with views, view models, etc. to manage these objects.
+VI.
+Add new entities to our data models, along with views, view models, etc. to manage these objects.

 	A. Create new data models for cuisines and restaurants, and add a migration to update our database with the new tables.